johninfra/it-support-and-cybersecurity-labs/Lab-08-DNS-and-Network-Connectivity-Troubleshooting/README.md

 - Network connectivity testing using ping
 - IP configuration analysis
 - Command line networking tools
 - Identifying and resolving network issues

+---

+## Conclusion
+This lab showed how DNS issues can affect network connectivity and how basic troubleshooting tools can be used to identify and resolve the problem.
+By testing IP configuration, verifying DNS settings, using command line tools, and checking connectivity between the client and domain controller, this lab demonstrated a practical troubleshooting process used in real IT support environments.

+---

 ## Result
 Successfully identified and resolved DNS issues affecting connectivity.